Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/index.md

 ![Selector hook](https://i.imgur.com/tjAX6uU.png)

-Something to note, though, is that hooks can be anything - not just component selector elements!
+What is especially neat: Hooks can be anything - not just component selectors!

-Each hook internally has a corresponding <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> that tells the library where and how to instantiate the component.
+Each hook internally has a corresponding `HookParser` that tells the library where and how to instantiate the component.
 You can easily create [your own hook parsers]({{ "/documentation/v2/parsers" | relative_url }}) that replace any HTML element or text pattern of your choice with Angular components!

 ## Do the components work normally?